Nutrition

 Are there Risks and Side Effects to Taking Probiotics?

 Probiotics have a long history of safe usage.
-However, it’s possible that taking the wrong kind can cause some discomfort, such as temporary gas, diarrhea or bloating.
-It’s also best to consult a physician if you are starting a probiotics regimen and have serious health issues.
+It’s also best to consult a physician if you are starting a probiotics regimen and are pregnant, nursing, anticipating or recovering from surgery, taking medications, or have a medical condition.

 But the most common issue with the over-the-counter prebiotics or probiotics is that they are not made for your particular gut microbiome and they won’t be effective.
 Some blends just don’t work for some people.